COLDER TODAY WITH BRISK WEST WINDS

 Your First Alert Weather Forecast:

-You might be dealing with slippery travel this morning.
-Last night’s snow and freezing drizzle has ended.
-However, with temperatures falling back into the teens and 20s, areas of snowmelt and standing water may turn to icy patches.
-Be especially careful on untreated and lesser traveled roads.
-Thankfully, road crews are treating the streets and today’s forecast is looking dry.
-Expect road conditions to improve into the midday and the afternoon.

-Brisk west winds are ushering in colder temperatures.
-In fact, we’ll hover in the lower 20s for most of the day.
+Brisk west winds have ushered in colder temperatures.
+We’ll hover in the lower 20s for most of the day.
 Wind chills will be in the single digits and teens.
-Any sunshine we get this morning, will eventually fade away behind increasing clouds this afternoon.
+Sunshine will mix with high clouds late in the day.
+These clouds will become thicker and more widespread this evening.
+Despite the mostly cloudy skies, we should stay dry tonight.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).